RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     2017-04-24 10:54:15 [!] https://<your_ip_here>:8443
     ```

-    RS is now installed on the node.
+    Redis Software is now installed on the node.
     Repeat this process for each node in the cluster.

 1. [Create]({{< relref "/rs/administering/new-cluster-setup.md" >}})